octaviotron/zimbra/README.md

 In many recipes and howtos zimbra-memcached is installed with zimbra-proxy, but the truth is there is only one ziimbra-memcached needed for zimbra services to work and in all tests, only zimbra-proxy package selected gives the expected behavior.
 Besides the installer will download and install zimbra-memcached, only the mailboxes servers will attend tho this services requests.

-Wait for the install process (lemonade maybe?) ant when it finnishes run:
+Wait for the install process (lemonade maybe?) and when it finnishes run:

 ```
 mkdir -p /opt/zimbra/java/jre/lib/security/